7aitsev/ansible-tuto/step-04/README.md

 Sure our playbook can install apache server, but it could be a bit more complete.
 It could add a virtualhost, ensure apache is restarted.
 It could even deploy our web site from a git repository.
-Lets "[make it so][]"
+Let's "[make it so][]"

 Head to next step in [step-05](https://github.com/leucos/ansible-tuto/tree/master/step-05).